1-Archit-1/Multilingual-Medical-Diagnosis/README.md

 ### Translation Examples and Scores

 - **translation_examples_and_scores/**
   Stores examples of translations along with their evaluation scores.
+(Please download the files to view)

   - **mbart_eng_hind_logs.log**
-    Translation examples and scores for MBart model translating English to Hindi.
+    Translation examples and scores for MBart model translating English to Hindi (Please download the files to view).

   - **mbart_hindi_eng_logs.log**
-    Translation examples and scores for MBart model translating Hindi to English.
+    Translation examples and scores for MBart model translating Hindi to English (Please download the files to view).

   - **mt_small_logs.log**
     Translation examples and scores for mT5-small model in both translation directions.